1. Home

 • It’s easy to write, and there are lots of examples and templates to guide you.

-• It demonstrates contributions made at previous jobs, which may be similar to what what the prospective employer is looking for.
+• It demonstrates contributions made at previous jobs, which may be similar to what the prospective employer is looking for.

 • It shows experience with other companies in your field, demonstrating your connections and familiarity with the business needs and challenges.

-• It tells a story of career progression, with growing experience, responsibilities and contributions.
+• It tells a story of career progression, with growing experience, responsibilities, and contributions.

 • It may reveal gaps in your employment history that could raise questions for a recruiter.